OUR TRIED & TESTED TRANSITION PLAN SETS YOU UP FOR SUCCESS.

 Monitor Hydration

 Always keep plenty of fresh water available, as you normally would.
-Our cold-pressed dog food has to be made with dry ingredients, so is lower in moisture than other diets.
+Cold-pressed dog foods have to be made with dry ingredients, so are naturally lower in moisture than other diets.
 It's normal for dogs to drink more to balance this out.

 As long as they're urinating regularly and seem well, it's usually nothing to worry about.
 If you're unsure, you should speak to your vet.